How to get from Washington, DC to Las Vegas by train, bus or flight.

 With Las Vegas’ wide collection of iconic buffet restaurants, museums, and even a particularly famous pawn shop (every “Pawn Stars” fan will want to stop by!), there is something for everyone in this desert oasis!

-This is compared to other ways of getting to Las Vegas:
+This is compared to other ways of getting from Washington, DC to Las Vegas:

-These are the most popular departure and arrival points when traveling from Washington, DC to Las Vegas:
+These are the most popular departure and arrival points from Washington, DC to Las Vegas:

 Here are some other resources that might have the information you need